Fox and Telemundo see great ratings for American women, but rest of Women’s World Cup struggles

 The July 31 draw against Portugal, which took place at 3 a.m.
 EDT, was 1,560,000.

 Sunday’s match against Sweden begins at 5 a.m.
 EDT.
 Should the U.S. advance, the Aug.
-11 match against Japan or Norway would take place at 3:30 a.m.
+11 match against Japan would take place at 3:30 a.m.
 EDT.

 The Aug.
 15 semifinals are at 4 a.m.
 EDT and the Aug.
 20 final will start at 6 a.m.
 EDT.